You’re offline. This is a read only version of the page.

 Good Morning,

-Thank you for the opportunity to review and provide feedback on the following four policies: Consent to Treatment, Physician Treatment of Self, Family Members, or Others Close to Them, Principles of Medical Professionalism and Professional Behaviour.
+Thank you for the opportunity to review and provide feedback on the following four policies:

 Overall, we found these documents articulate important expectations to the profession.
 We found the policies to be relevant and concise.
 Also, we found the companion resources to be particularly helpful when looking for more information to support the expectations.